Opportunities for Student Writers

 “Beyond the Elms” is a student-written blog managed by Career Planning & Resources that addresses issues relating to career development.
 Writers discuss their journey to choose a major, find an internship, search for jobs, apply to graduate schools, and figure out exactly what it is that they’re looking for in their career-life outside of Scripps.

-The Scripps Office of Public Relations and Communication publishes Scripps Magazine three times a year: late fall, spring, and summer.
+The Scripps Office of Communication and Marketing publishes Scripps Magazine three times a year: late fall, spring, and summer.
 With a circulation of 11,000, we mail to all living alumnae, donors, and current parents (approximately 7,000), as well as to selected college presidents and thought-leaders throughout the United States.
 We also distribute the magazine campus-wide to faculty and staff, and make copies available to students in residence halls and in the mail room.
 We solicit some stories directly from students and faculty; we also encourage input and involvement from students and faculty on story ideas.
 We are especially interested in stories from students on campus life and individual perspectives on life at Scripps.
 If a student is interested in writing for the magazine, we encourage the student to contact the editor to discuss.

 Passwords, the 5C literary magazine